 Weight Watchers Weekly Updates

 Welcome!
-Here’s where you’ll find updates and corrections to recipes and other content in issues of Weight Watchers Weekly.
+Here’s where you’ll find updates, corrections to recipes and other content, and helpful links in issues of Weight Watchers Weekly.

 July 20–27, 2014, page 6: Friends with fitness

 You might find it easier to stick with exercise when you do it in a group.
 Couples who exercised together were much less likely to drop out of fitness program than single people.
 And there's an upside to comparing yourself to others when you work out: you tend to push yourself a bit more!

 April 20–27, 2014, pages 6 – 9: Enjoy Every Bite

 To learn more about how you eat affects how much you eat: Eating more slowly can mean taking in fewer calories and feeling more satisfied than those who scarf their food.